THE BEST TEAS FOR ANXIETY AND STRESS RELIEF

 Rosehip and petal extracts work on the benzodiazepine receptors in the brain just like Xanax and other benzos do without the addiction.

 So keep off that Xanax ( with a doctor’s order of course) and try rose tea.

 Plus rose extracts are not just good for anxiety they also help with pain, improve blood sugar, have antimicrobial activities, help with respiratory illnesses, and more.

 Ashwagandha is an adaptogen herb that has been used for ages in Ayurvedic medicine.

-The Republic of Tea, Get Relaxed Tea a blend of lavender, chamomile rooibos, and passionflower will calm and soothe your mind.
+The Republic of Tea, Get Relaxed Tea is a blend of lavender, chamomile rooibos, and passionflower that is calming and soothes your mind.
 View on Amazon

 Check it out on Amazon